-Stage 1 - Engage Best practice that a developer should undertake before submitting a planning application Minor Council-own applications Small scale major applications Large scale major applications - lower range Large scale major applications- higher range Normal circumstances Alternatives in exceptional circumstances Public consultation workshops and A public community meeting Attend a Multi-ward Forum if requested by the council (For Strategic Applications only) Use online surveys and digital tools to find out the views of the community.
+Stage 1 - Engage Best practice that a developer should undertake before submitting a planning application Minor council- owned applications Small scale major applications Large scale major applications - lower range Large scale major applications - higher range Normal circumstances Alternatives in exceptional circumstances Public consultation workshops and A public community meeting Attend a Multi-ward Forum if requested by the council (For Strategic Applications only) Use online surveys and digital tools to find out the views of the community.
 For those who do not have access to the internet and cannot complete an online survey, the developer should complete the survey over the phone with the resident.
-Contact details for the developer should be provided on Neighbourhood Letters/Leaflets. √ V √ Feedback to people on how they have shaped development from: Multiple public consultation workshops; and A public community meeting Provide detailed feedback onhow they have shaped the development: Update the website Where possible, use visuals and images that demonstrate changes to the development V V V Equalities Impact Assessment Equalities Impact Assessment \checkmark $\sqrt{}$ $\sqrt{}$ \checkmark Submit a 3D model file for use in VU.CITY (FBX file, 1:1 scale and details of program modelled in) Submit a 3D model file for use in VU.CITY (FBX file, 1:1 scale and details of program modelled in) V V V
+Contact details for the developer should be provided on Neighbourhood Letters/Leaflets.
+V V V Feed back to people on how they have shaped development from: Multiple public consultation workshops; and A public community meeting Provide detailed feedback on how they have shaped the development: Update the website Where possible, use visuals and images that demonstrate changes to the development V Equalities Impact and Needs Analysis Follow 'Normal circumstances' √ √ √ \checkmark Submit a 3D model file for use in VU.CITY (FBX file, 1:1 scale and details of program modelled in) Follow 'Normal circumstances' V V V

-Stage 2 and 3 - Consult and Inform Best practice that a developer must undertake during the planning application process and after a planning application has been approved Minor Council-own applications Small scale major applications Large scale major applications - lower range Large scale major applications- higher range Normal circumstances Alternatives in exceptional circumstances Provide updated engagement summary if further engagement is undertaken Provide updated engagement summary if further engagement is undertaken V V V V Construction boards (hoardings) displayed on site with updates on progress and contact details for the site manager Construction boards (hoardings) displayed on site with updates on progress and contact details for the site manager Information is also to be updated on the website V V V V Developers keep development website up-to-date Developers keep development website up-to-date V V Website with the progress updates by developer Website with progress updates by developer V V Where applicable, comply with any Construction Environment Management Plan that is secured through by condition on the decision notice or a S106 obligation Where applicable, comply any with Construction Environment Management Plan that is secured through by condition on the decision notice or a \$106 obligation \checkmark \checkmark V
+Stage s 2 and 3 - Consult and Inform Best practice that a developer must undertake during the planning application process and after a planning application has been approved Minor council- owned applications Small scale major applications Large scale major applications - lower range Large scale major applications - higher range Normal circumstances Alternatives in exceptional circumstances Provide updated engagement summary if further engagement is undertaken Follow 'Normal circumstances' V V V V Construction boards (hoardings) displayed on site with updates on progress and contact details of the site manager Construction boards (hoardings) displayed on site with updates on progress and contact details for the site manager Information is also to be updated on the website √ V √ V Developers keep development website up-to-date Follow 'Normal circumstances' V V Website with the progress updates by developer Follow 'Normal circumstances' V \checkmark Where applicable, comply with any Construction Environment Management Plan that is secured through by condition on the decision notice or a S106 obligation Follow 'Normal circumstances' V √ V

-^{} With the exception of Council-owned Hidden Homes schemes, as these are conversions in existing developments, and are exempt from this level of consultation.
+^{} Schemes generating 1 or more home(s) or any gain or loss in commercial floorspace, with the exception of Council-owned Hidden Homes schemes, as these are conversions in existing developments, and are exempt from this level of consultation.
 Hidden Homes could include new homes created from unused or underused space within existing estates.